These Native American Women Are Claiming the Space They Deserve in Art and History

-Having only been working in silversmithing and jewelry for 14 years, Rebecca T. Begay has already made a name for herself and her designs.
-Specializing in tufa casting — a Navajo technique created in the 1800s where tufa stone (a compressed volcanic ash stone) is carved to make impressions and designs and molten metal is poured into the impressions to create bracelets, earrings, etc. — Begay has won numerous awards alongside her husband, Darryl, for their works, including a fellowship from the Southwestern Association for Indian Arts and Best of Show for a concha belt at the Santa Fe Indian Market.
+Having worked in silversmithing and jewelry for about 14 years, Rebecca T. Begay has already made a name for herself and her designs.
+Specializing in tufa casting — a Navajo technique created in the 1800s where tufa stone (a compressed volcanic ash material) is carved to make impressions and designs and molten metal is poured into the impressions to create bracelets, earrings, and more — Begay has won numerous awards alongside her husband, Darryl, including a fellowship from the Southwestern Association for Indian Arts and Best of Show for a concha belt at the Santa Fe Indian Market.
 Darryl taught Rebecca the tufa casting technique, and together they create their pieces.
 "I like to focus on the drawing and the carving of tufa casting, as my main passion is drawing," says Rebecca.
 "After I draw and carve my images or designs on the tufa stone, my husband does the casting."
-Tufa casting is usually a 14 to 17 step process, and a new mold has to be created for every piece.
+Tufa casting is usually a 14- to 17-step process, and a new mold has to be created for every piece.
 The Begays are passing on the tufa casting tradition to their three sons, who are interested in learning.
 "It's a privilege and honor to carry on the tradition," says Rebecca.
 "Everyone's an individual, but we are all Navajo, and I'm proud to carry on what our ancestors did and pass that down to our sons."
-You can find the Begays contact info on their website, and their work is in many galleries in Arizona and New Mexico, including Tanner's Indian Arts, Sunwest Silver Company, Garland's Indian Jewelry, and Faust Gallery.
+You can find the Begays' contact info on their website, and their work lives in many galleries in Arizona and New Mexico, including Tanner's Indian Arts, Sunwest Silver Company, Garland's Indian Jewelry, and Faust Gallery.

-At just 18 years old, Navajo painter Penelope Joe has already achieved what many artists dream of: having their pieces purchased by the Smithsonian.
-Based off of stories told to her by her grandfather, Joe's pieces are full of color, history, and Navajo traditions.
+By 18 years old, Navajo painter Penelope Joe had already achieved what many artists dream of: having their pieces purchased by the Smithsonian.
+Based off stories told to her by her grandfather, Joe's pieces are full of color, history, and Navajo traditions.
 She began learning to paint when she was five years old from her seven uncles.
-"I remember after we'd eat dinner, after ranch work, my uncles would get crayons and paper and we'd all do art," she says.
-Her favorite story of her grandfather’s that she has interpreted into a painting is a Navajo tale about four sacred horses, which won her first place at the Gallup Inter-Tribal Indian Ceremonial when she was just 13 years old.
+"I remember, after we'd eat dinner, after ranch work, my uncles would get crayons and paper and we'd all do art," she says.
+She interpreted her favorite story from her grandfather, a Navajo tale about four sacred horses, into a painting that won her first place at the Gallup Inter-Tribal Indian Ceremonial when she was just 13 years old.
 "My grandpa was always teaching me about my Navajo cultural stories all the time," she says.
 "He'd say PJ, don't forget who you are.
 Say your clan name, say where you're from.
 These stories are of our Diné [Navajo] people.
 Carry them strong and proud."
 This painting now travels in galleries, and the Navajo Nation Museum brought it around the Navajo reservation, teaching children about the story of the four horses.
 Joe continues to paint pieces based on Navajo storytelling, and many of her works include the Navajo Tree of Life and other important symbols.
 "It's so important to preserve our storytelling so my people don't forget.
-We're losing our knowledge and our language.
+We're losing our knowledge and language.
 I want my youth to understand our stories so they can tell future generations," she says.
-For commission information, contact Penelope via Instagram or Facebook, or find her work at Tanner’s Indian Arts, Richardson Trading Post in Gallup, or Perry Null Trading in Gallup.
+For commission information, contact Joe via Facebook, or find her work at Richardson Trading Post or Perry Null Trading in Gallup.

-A lapidary artist and silversmith from the Zuni Pueblo, April Unkestine's work has appeared in the Smithsonian and the Heard Museum, and even around the neck of Queen's lead guitarist, Brian May, at the 2019 Golden Globes.
-Unkestine's work often includes the Zuni sunface, an ancient symbol honoring the sacred Sun Father, and includes gorgeous materials like turquoise, coral, and mother of pearl.
+A lapidary artist and silversmith from the Zuni Pueblo, April Unkestine's work has appeared in the Smithsonian and Heard Museum, and even around the neck of Queen's lead guitarist, Brian May, at the 2019 Golden Globes.
+Unkestine's work often features the Zuni sunface, an ancient symbol honoring the sacred Sun Father, and includes gorgeous materials like turquoise, coral, and mother of pearl.
 Legendary Della Casa Appa also has a special place in Unkestine's heart, as she was her husband's grandmother.
 In regards to having her name recognized with her pieces, Unkestine says she's very blessed.
 "A lot of our elders were never recognized," she says.
-"I remember my grandma used to make jewelry but it was always under a male family member's name."
+"I remember my grandma used to make jewelry, but it was always under a male family member's name."
 Unkestine is teaching her youngest daughter her artistic skills, and her oldest son enjoys making Zuni fetishes — animal carvings made from stone — with his dad.
-You can find April's work via Facebook, and at Tanner's Indian Arts and Keshi the Zuni Connection in Santa Fe.
+You can find April's work on Facebook, as well as at Tanner's Indian Arts in Gallup and Keshi the Zuni Connection in Santa Fe.

-While competing in Native American pageants in high school and for Miss Indian New Mexico, Virginia Yazzie-Ballenger had to dress in her traditional Navajo attire, sparking an interest in fashion that has led her to numerous awards and even a fashion show in Russia.
+While competing in Native American pageants in high school and for Miss Indian New Mexico, Virginia Yazzie-Ballenger had to dress in her traditional Navajo attire, sparking an interest in fashion that led her to numerous awards and even a fashion show in Russia.
 Her mother taught her how to make traditional Navajo velvet skirts and shirts, and she began sewing as a hobby in the early '80s.
-She started exhibiting at the Santa Fe Indian Market in 1984, and began designing and making Navajo-inspired clothing full time around 1988.
-During this time, Yazzie-Ballenger met buyers for QVC and sold Navajo-inspired pillows to them, which sold out on QVC in 10 minutes.
-She also began a working relationship with the Smithsonian, rolling her designs into the buyers' hotel room for the Smithsonian catalog selection.
+She started exhibiting at the Santa Fe Indian Market in 1984, and began designing and making Navajo-inspired clothing full-time around 1988.
+During this time, Yazzie-Ballenger met buyers for QVC and sold Navajo-inspired pillows to them.
+Her pieces sold out in 10 minutes.
+She also began a working relationship with the Smithsonian, rolling her designs into the buyers' hotel rooms for the Smithsonian catalog selection.
 "The first item they purchased from us was a black cotton tiered skirt with designs of kachinas [personifications of ancestral spirits] on it," she says.
-"They bought 70 for their catalog and within four days of dropping the catalog, the skirt was selling four times more than anything else in the catalog."
+"They bought 70 for their catalog, and within four days of dropping the catalog, the skirt was selling four times more than anything else in the catalog."
 In 1999, she opened her retail store, Navajo Spirit, in Gallup, New Mexico, where she creates traditional wares and modern clothing.
-Last year, her dress “The Slender One" won Best of Show at the Santa Fe Indian Market.
+Last year, her dress called "The Slender One" won Best of Show at the Santa Fe Indian Market.
 You can find her work at her store in Gallup.